cuiyongbo/hello-world/my_wiki/languages/english_notes_9.rst

 | Russian roulette
 | Definition: an activity that is potentially very dangerous.
 | Usage: we can't afford to play Russian Roulette with our existing antibiotics.
+|
+| oscillate
+| oscillatory
+| Definition: (Physics) vary in magnitude or position in a regular manner around a central point.
+| Definition: move or swing back and forth at a regular speed.
+| Usage: a pendulum oscillates about its lowest point.
+| Definition: waver between extremes of opinion, action, or quality.
+| Usage: he was oscillating between fear and bravery. [摇摆不定]

 .. figure:: images/harpoon.jpg